casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 3) Import the required dependencies.

 - `contract_api` - This is a command-line tool for creating a Wasm smart contract and tests for use on a Casper network.
-- `typescript` - These are the types shared by many Casper crates for use on a Casper Network.
+- `casper_types` - These are the types shared by many Casper crates for use on a Casper Network.

 Add these dependencies to the *Cargo.toml* file.